 This has happened to me a number of times when flying and, ironically, it always seems to happen on the few times I do take food with me to eat that contains nuts.

-What food are you not allowed to take in carry on?
+What foods are you not allowed to take in carry on?

-Well nothing really.
-Those foods which are liquid, or which may be considered a liquid, will be subject to the liquids rules as detailed in the above list.
-Apart from that you can take anything.
+Well nothing really provided they are solid food items.
+Any food item which is liquid, or which may be considered a liquid, will be subject to the liquids rules as detailed in the above list.
+Apart from that, you can take anything.

-Because of the strict rules regarding liquids, if you want to take soft drinks (soda, juice, water etc) on board with you then you would be best to buy them in a shop at the airport after you pass through airport security.
-You can take liquids over 3.4oz/100ml on to the aircraft with you provided they are purchased after security.
+Because of the strict rules regarding liquids, if you want to take soft drinks (soda, juice, water etc) on board with you then it would be best to buy them in a shop at the airport after you pass through the TSA security checkpoints.
+You can take liquids over 3.4 ounces/100ml onto the aircraft with you provided they are purchased after security.

-What food can you take on an international flight?
+Can I bring food on a plane on an international flight?

-Really you can take the same food on board that is given above as long as you are going to eat it on board before you arrive at your destination.
+Really you can take the same food on board as on domestic flights as long as you are going to eat it on board before you arrive at your destination.

 If you intend to take it into the country you are traveling to then there may be restrictions.
 Many countries (including the US) have policies restricting things like meats, fish, fruits, vegetables, and some cheeses because of the potential for spreading insects or diseases.

-Australia is particular strict on what food stuffs it allows in the country.
+Australia is particularly strict on what foodstuffs it allows in the country.
 I remember a passenger in front of me once at Australian customs who was fined quite heavily for having an apple core in his bag.
 The apple was given to him to eat by the cabin crew and he just put the core in his bag when he had finished!

 The “MyTSA App”